mageni/.github/profile/README.md

 ### The Cost of Cybercrime

-Mageni is helping to reduce cybercrime.
 If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $6 trillion USD globally in 2021 — would be the world’s third-largest economy after the U.S. and China and by 2025 cybercrime will cost to the world $10.5 trillion annually (Cybersecurity Ventures)

 ### What problem does Mageni solve?